Masjid Jamae: Architecture

 Worshippers enter the mosque through a gateway framed by two minarets topped by onion domes and a miniature four-storey palace façade.
 Rising out of solid bases, each minaret comprises seven levels embellished with a miniature mihrab motif and deep recesses.
 The palace façade sits on top of the gate, between the minarets.
 Intricately designed, it features tiny doors and cross-shaped windows.

 In the mosque compound are a covered foyer, the main prayer hall, and the ancillary prayer hall.
-It also contains a shrine to an early local Muslim religious leader, Muhammad Salih Valinvah, whose grave existed on the site before the construction of the mosque in the 1830s.
 From the foyer, a stairway leads to the parapet from which calls to prayer would have been announced.
 Beyond the foyer is the ancillary prayer hall, a square airy room with arched openings in its brick walls.
 Timber fanlights and bars decorate each opening, as do patterned Chinese green glazed tiles.
 Inside the ancillary hall is the main prayer hall.
 Also a square airy room, it is supported by two rows of Tuscan columns with elaborate mouldings.
 Verandahs lie on the north and south sides, separated from the hall proper by timber doors.

 The mosque's architectural style is eclectic that reflected the architectural styles of 1830s Singapore.
 While the entrance gate is distinctively South Indian, the two prayer halls and the shrine are in the Neo-Classical style typical of George Drumgoole Coleman, the first trained architect in Singapore.
 This uniqueness of Jamae Mosque made it a well-photographed landmark that may be seen in postcards from the 19th century to the present day.

+Mausoleum

+An enshrined mausoleum, or makam, is located within the grounds of the mosque, behind the main mosque building.
+It is the burial place of Muhammad Salih (died 19th century), a Muslim mystic who was known for his habit of boiling water baths and being one of the first leaders of the mosque.
+At the time of his death, his funeral had to be delayed due to dangerous riots in the area.
+A spot for his grave was decided upon in the grounds of Masjid Jamae, where afterwards a burial ground was also established.
+The burial ground was exhumed in 2000 with the exception of Muhammad Salih's grave, which still remains in the mausoleum built around it.

+The mausoleum is built in a style uniform to that of the main mosque, with a tiled roof and concrete walls painted in the same colour.
+It's floor is tiled and the grave of the saint is in the centre, covered by cloth.
+Formerly two other graves existed in the mausoleum but they are no longer present.

+Due to the status of Masjid Jamae as a national monument, the mausoleum enjoys a form of protection from the government.